 Mr. Zanjan Fromer, Alaskan born Native American half-breed (Alaskan Tlingit), is an International Field Specialist with a long history in film, reality tv, mass media/marketing, tourism and social economic development fields for well over 30+ years; in Alaska, across Mongolia and beyond.
 Mr. Fromer arrived in Mongolia in 1994 and was invited to join the first USAID Teams to Mongolia (1998/99-2003) that assisted Mongolia through its post Soviet Transition to re-establish and strengthen its rural to international supply chains around the world; meat, tourism and cashmere industries via Rapid Expeditionary Development & Mass Media/International Marketing Initiatives, etc.

-Mr. Zanjan Fromer has an incredible history of social economic development and if you desire to learn more about Mr. Fromer we highly recommend that you visit his online portfolio at
+As Mr. Zanjan Fromer has a very impressive and long history of social economic advancement via rapid expeditionary development – if you desire to learn more about Mr. Fromer we highly recommend that you visit his professional site at: Zanjan-Fromer.com

 MS. BAYARSUREN YALALT